ballerburg9005/docker-arm-lighttpd-alpine-mariadb-php-tor/README.md

 docker container exec -it 3f7URxID7d15 busybox sh
 ```

-Inside the container, go into MariaDB, change the root password and add a user and table for your web stuff.
+Inside the container, go into MariaDB, change the root password and add a user and table for your web stuff:

 ```
 mysql -u root -p